Emil Ruusuvuori: 2018: First Challenger main draw

-2019: Raise in rankings, Top 125 debut, First top-10 win
+2019: Raise in rankings, Top 125 debut, First top 5 win

 Ruusuvuori drastically improved his ATP ranking in 2019 as he had risen from 385 at the beginning of the year to 123 at the end.
 Ruusuvuori also made and won his first challenger final in April 2019 and would go on to win 3 of 4 more challenger finals.

 In September 2019, Ruusuvuori stunned World No. 5 and 2-time French Open finalist Dominic Thiem in straight sets in a Davis Cup match against Austria for his first top-10 win.

 2020: Top 100 & Grand Slam debut, First ATP Tour semifinal

 Ranked at No. 100, Ruusuvuori made his Masters debut and reached the second round at the 2020 Western & Southern Open in Cincinnati.
-He subsequently reached the second round of a Grand Slam for the first time in his career at the 2020 US Open (tennis), where he defeated Aljaz Bedene in the first round, to set up a clash with Casper Ruud in the second round.
+He subsequently reached the second round of a Grand Slam for the first time in his career at the 2020 US Open (tennis), where he defeated Aljaž Bedene in the first round, to set up a clash with Casper Ruud in the second round.
 He exited the tournament after retiring in the third set against Ruud.

 Ruusuvuori reached the semifinals in Nur-Sultan, where he lost to Adrian Mannarino.

 2021: Top 70 debut, Miami Masters fourth round

-On March 26, 2021 Ruusuvuori scored a major upset over World No. 7 Alexander Zverev at the Miami Open for a second top-10 victory in his career.
-He reached the fourth round where he lost to Jannik Sinner, his best result yet at a Masters 1000 event.
+In March, Ruusuvuori defeated wildcard Carlos Alcaraz and then scored a major upset over World No. 7 Alexander Zverev at the Miami Open for a second top-10 victory in his career to reach the third round.
+He reached the fourth round where he lost to Jannik Sinner, his best career result at a Masters 1000 event.

 Ruusuvuori reached the semifinals of the 2021 Atlanta Open, beating Mackenzie McDonald, seventh seed Benoît Paire, and third seed Cameron Norrie before losing to Brandon Nakashima.
 He played Prajnesh Gunneswaran in the 2021 Citi Open, winning, before bowing out to Sinner in the second round.
-As a result he entered the top 70 at a career-high of World No. 69 on 2 August 2021.
+As a result, he entered the top 70 at a career-high of World No. 69 on 2 August 2021.

 At the 2021 Winston-Salem Open, Ruusuvuori reached his third quarterfinal of the year defeating again twelfth seeded Benoît Paire, and his third tour-level semifinal in his career defeating fourteenth seed Richard Gasquet along the way.
 He lost to Ilya Ivashka.